ctrexler/SLS-CompanionApp/README.md

-# SLS-Patternizer
+# SLS-CompanionApp
-A script that generates patterns of components for Smart Logic Simulator
+An (unofficial) companion web app to make complex setups in Smart Logic Simulator easier to accomplish.